 To freeze baked lasagna:

-Separate it into individual servings or freeze whole.
+Separate it into individual servings or freeze it whole.
 Place leftover lasagna into freezer bags or an airtight plastic container and freeze for up to three months.

 Frozen lasagna: